kumarakshay324/kumarakshay324.github.io/_posts/2021-04-03-concurrent.md

 A computer executes each assembly code instruction for an application, on a clock cycle.
 Each instruction executed, needs access to the processor's ALU and other logical units, available on each core.
 The multiple cores on a processor allow multiple instructions to be executed simultaenously thus utilizing the compute resources to the fullest.

 Concurrency is the concept of running multiple executions overlapping in time, across the processor.
-Concurret programming refers to implementing soliutions to execute processes and/or threads of a process simultaneously.
+Concurrent programming refers to implementing soliutions to execute processes and/or threads of a process simultaneously.

 ### Introduction